 - No more than 4 semester course credits may be applied toward the degree; however, exceptions to this policy may be granted by the Academic Standing Committee in cases where it is beneficial to the student’s program.

 - Students may not enroll in independent study, tutorial, or individual instruction courses.

-- Acceptance in any course depends upon space availability, the instructor's approval, and compliance with the guidelines of both schools.
+- Acceptance in any course depends upon space availability, the instructor's approval, and compliance with the deadlines of both schools.